 PROFESSIONAL TEETH CLEANING IN GREEN BAY

-If you are a new patient, your initial appointment with Dr. Brusky will include a comprehensive oral exam and diagnostic x-rays (radiographs) that can help us detect tooth decay, bone loss, cysts, tumors, and other dental issues that are hidden to the naked eye.
+If you are a new patient, your initial appointment with Dr. Sebastian will include a comprehensive oral exam and diagnostic x-rays (radiographs) that can help us detect tooth decay, bone loss, cysts, tumors, and other dental issues that are hidden to the naked eye.
 He will perform a thorough oral cancer screening of your face, neck, gums, throat and surrounding tissues.

 Additional information comes from an examination of your teeth, including any tooth decay and restorative dentistry work that you may want to consider.
-Dr. Brusky also will evaluate your gums and the bone structure surrounding your teeth for any signs of periodontal disease.
+Dr. Sebastian also will evaluate your gums and the bone structure surrounding your teeth for any signs of periodontal disease.

-One of our hygienists will remove the tartar and plaque that can cause tooth decay and gum disease, followed by teeth polishing to bring out the best in your smile.
+One of our hygienists will remove the tartar and plaque that can cause tooth decay and gum disease, followed by teeth polishing to bring out the best in your smile

 An easy, low-cost method of stopping tooth decay